-5.8 Lighting Strategy
+5.10 Lighting Strategy

 Street lighting is important both from a functional as well as an aesthetic perspective.
-Lighting must create a special sense of place and embrace the spatial composition as far as the eye can see.
+Lighting can create a special sense of place in addition to increasing pedestrian, cycling and vehicular safety.

-The lighting of the VMC must meet regional and Transportation Association of Canada (TAC) Guide for the Design of Roadway Lighting standards for public safety and to contribute to the quality of the surrounding night environment, whether it is on roads, walkways, buildings or in open spaces.
-Lighting is not required everywhere, but where it is required it must be done well.
+Street lighting of the VMC must meet City, Regional and Transportation Association of Canada (TAC) Guide for the Design of Roadway Lighting standards for public safety.
+It must contribute to the quality of the surrounding night environment, whether it is on roads, walkways, buildings or in open spaces.

-For each of the typical roadway classifications, a lighting strategy(s) has been developed, as identified below.
+For each of the typical roadway classifications, a lighting strategy(s) has been developed:

-The Traditional Strategy (Option A) has separate streetlights and separate or integrated pedestrian lights, while the Unified Strategy (Option B) emphasizes a strong discipline, organization and structure of lighting.
-This option reduces clutter along the streetscape, using one pole instead of two.
+The Traditional Strategy (Option A) has separate streetlights and separate or integrated pedestrian lights

+The Unified Strategy (Option B) emphasizes a strong discipline, organization and structure of lighting.
 Option B is provided as a variation for Minor Collector and Local Streets.